patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 \dt or \d -- to see tables list
 \dn or \z -- to see schemas list
 ```
-if we see table and schema are corrected and showed, then importing csv to the Postgres database part is done.
+if we see table and schema are corrected and shown, then importing csv to the Postgres database part is done.

 <img src="./src/Picture/check-postgres.jpg">